 Farmer & owner: eric Houppert

-Eric began farming in 2014 at Mud Creek Farm in Victor, NY.
-He joined the crew the same year that owner, Ruth Blackwell, had purchased the farm business from its founder and moved onto new land, all while serving a 200-300 member CSA.
-His 4 years of farming under Ruth at Mud Creek gave him invaluable experience in all aspects of vegetable production, from managing a CSA experience to building out a new farm infrastructure from the ground up.
-His academic studies in community development paired with the tangible experience of vegetable production have framed what he intends to be a life long pursuit in small scale organic agriculture.
-In 2017, Eric and his wife Megan were fortunate to find a house and 5 acres in the town they both grew up in and built Deep Root Farm where they will produce organically grown vegetables and raise there two wild and inquisitive girls, Emmy and Hazel.
+I began farming in 2014 at Mud Creek Farm in Victor, NY.
+I joined the crew the same year that the owner, Ruth Blackwell, had purchased the farm business from its founder and moved onto new land, all while serving a 200-300 member CSA.
+My 4 years of farming under Ruth at Mud Creek gave me invaluable experience in all aspects of vegetable production, from managing a CSA experience to building out a new farm infrastructure from the ground up.
+My academic studies in community development paired with the tangible experience of vegetable production have framed what I intend to be a life long pursuit in small scale organic agriculture.
+In 2017 my wife, Megan, and I were fortunate to find a house and 5 acres in the town we both grew up in and started building Deep Root Farm where we produce organically grown vegetables and raise our two wild and inquisitive girls, Emmy and Hazel.

 Nelson Leenhouts: partner and advisor